 I help my clients identify action steps and a realistic plan to create a clear and confident path forward that excites them about their future.

-I am deeply familiar with running on the hamster wheel and not fully enjoying life.
+I am deeply familiar with running on the hamster wheel and feeling adrift in my career.
 For most of my 20s and 30s, I threw myself into my job, working long hours.
 I put lots of pressure on myself to show everyone I was smart and successful at my job.
-Maybe it was because I became a nonprofit leader at a fairly young age.
-Or because I was usually surrounded by older male colleagues and felt I had something to prove.
+I became a nonprofit leader at a fairly young age and was driven by proving myself.
 Most people would have described me as a workaholic.

-I was driven and ambitious but not happy or fulfilled.
+About five years ago, and after about 20 years in the nonprofit sector, I realized I was driven and ambitious but less fulfilled by work.
 A part of me felt empty.

 I will never forget the day I knew I need to make a major change.
 I was on vacation with my family in a beautiful place, but I felt miserable.
 I couldn’t relax and BE on vacation.
+My head was at work.
 My daughter and my husband were enjoying the beach, but I couldn’t.
-I was ruminating about things that were bothering me, and I couldn’t let them go.
+I was ruminating about how things just weren’t right, and I couldn’t let these thoughts go.
 I was so angry with myself that I couldn’t just be happy.

 Being the Type A personality I am, I threw myself into figuring ME out.
-I explored and then made a deeper commitment to mindfulness (which is not just meditation!).
+I explored what made me tick.
+I volunteered.
+I talked with people.
+I also decided to make a commitment to mindfulness (which is not just meditation!) so I could learn how to be present in the life I was in.
 I learned about how to feel more energized and excited about work.
 I read tons of books and blogs.
 I explored spirituality.
 I experimented with different types of self-care.
-I learned about getting focused on designing my life and getting productive where it mattered.
+Eventually, I decided to take a course in coaching.
+And over time, I learned about getting focused on designing my life and getting productive where it mattered.

 I also cut out a lot of things that were draining me or wasting my time.
 I focused less on relationships that didn’t serve me.
 I stopped investing time in trying to prove myself to others.
 I worked less.